 What If I’m Not Showing Yet?

-If you’re not showing as quickly as you might like, be patient.
+Be patient if you’re not showing as quickly as you might like.
 Every woman’s journey in pregnancy is different, and the way your body is no exception.
 Whereas one mama might show her bump quickly, another mama might take much longer.
 A retroverted uterus (the uterus is tipped back) might mean your baby bump shows later.
 An anteverted uterus (the uterus is tipped forward) might mean your baby bump will appear earlier in your pregnancy.

 If you’re still concerned about your baby bump not showing when your second trimester arrives, ask your doctor for an ultrasound and assessment, expressing your concerns.
 Most gynecologists start to assess whether the baby measures too small only when the second and third trimester arrives.